Monzo and Starling Bank have become the latest banks to up their overdraft rates, and customers with low credit scores will feel the pinch.

 Monzo and Starling are the latest banks to hike their fees, following in the footsteps of several other major players.

-In November, Nationwide became the first bank to increase overdraft rates.
-Previously, Nationwide’s fees were charged by the day and varied depending on your account and whether the overdraft was arranged or unarranged.
+In November, .
+Previously, Nationwide's fees were charged by the day and varied depending on your account and whether the overdraft was arranged or unarranged.
 From April, all arranged overdrafts will be charged at a flat rate of 39.9% EAR.

 The new rates announced by Monzo and Starling are slightly different in that they'll be tiered based on credit score, rather than being set as one flat rate.